akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Two-Repo-Problem.md

 ///

 #### 3. Add Branch Protections to Public Repo
-Once your repository is set up, only changes to the `ghpages` branch are recommended; establish branch protections on both `main` and `ghpages` that require review and approval (see [When to think about branch protections](When-to-think-about-branch-protections.md) for more information).
+Once your repository is set up, only changes to the `gh-pages` branch are recommended; establish branch protections on both `main` and `gh-pages` that require review and approval (see [When to think about branch protections](When-to-think-about-branch-protections.md) for more information).

 There are two issues at play here:

 1. There is potential to introduce merge conflicts when bringing in the development repo to merge with the `main` branch if it has been changed.
 Hence, it is important that you avoid making changes to the `main` branch after spin-off.
-2. The `ghpages` branch will generate the website for the publication.
+2. The `gh-pages` branch will generate the website for the publication.
 Hence, it is a "published" branch, requiring regular checks with protections like the `main` branch.

 #### 4. Create Private Repo